Evaluates the specified policy.

 The policy to evaluate.
 For possible values, see

-A block that is executed when policy evaluation finishes.
-This block is evaluated on a private queue internal to the framework in an unspecified threading context.
+A closure that is executed when policy evaluation finishes.
+This is evaluated on a private queue internal to the framework in an unspecified threading context.
 You must not call

 canin this block, because doing so could lead to deadlock.

 trueif policy evaluation succeeded, otherwise

 nilif policy evaluation succeeded, an error object that should be presented to the user otherwise.
 See